operator-kit/ghapp-cli/README.md

 # ghapp — GitHub App Auth for git/gh

-CLI tool that authenticates as a GitHub App, generates installation tokens, and configures `git` and `gh` to use them transparently.
+Give your AI agents and automations their own GitHub identity.

+Authenticate using GitHub Apps so every commit, PR, and action is attributed to the bot — not your personal account.

+Run `ghapp` setup once and existing `git` and `gh` commands just work — business as usual

 ## Install